-Mustad Saddleworld offers a huge selection horse riding boots and country footwear, including jodhpur boots, dress boots, work boots, casual boots, gumboots and other footwear for country and equestrian lifestyles.
+Mustad Saddleworld offers a huge selection of horse riding boots and footwear, including jodhpur boots, dress boots, work boots, casual boots, gumboots and other footwear for country and equestrian lifestyles.

 Our range of horse riding boots, work boots and kids footwear provides options for the whole family.
-Look stylish and feel comfortable with stock from the best brands including R.M Williams, Blundstone, Eurohunter, Cully, Ariat, Bogs and more.
+Look stylish and feel comfortable with stock from the best brands, including R.M Williams, Blundstone, Eurohunter, Cully, Ariat, Bogs and more.

-The classic riding boot often has high sides, rising high enough to prevent the leathers of the saddle from pinching the leg of the rider.
-It has a sturdy toe to protect the rider's foot when on the ground and has a distinct heel to prevent the foot from slipping through the stirrup.
+The classic riding boot has high sides to prevent the leathers of the saddle from pinching the leg of the rider.
+It has a sturdy toe to protect the rider's foot, and a distinct heel to prevent the foot from slipping through the stirrup.
 The sole is smooth or lightly textured to avoid being caught on the tread of the stirrup in the event of a fall.

-The modern riding boot is relatively low-heeled, with a heel of less than one inch, though historically a higher heel was common.
-Some styles of cowboy boots still retain a higher heel for style more than practicality.
+The modern horse riding boot is relatively low-heeled, though some styles of cowboy boots still retain a higher heel for style more than practicality.

-There are a number of different riding boot variations, intended for different styles of riding.
+There are a number of riding boot variations, intended for different styles of riding.
 The following options will help determine the right type of boot for you.

 Tall Riding Boots